Götz von Berlichingen (Goethe): Famous quote

 Goethe based this passage on the autobiography of the historical Götz, who records himself as saying (in a different context) "er solte mich hinden lecken" ("He can lick me on the behind").
+(In reality, the besieger was Götz himself.)

 The "he can lick me in the arse" quote became known euphemistically as the Swabian salute or the Götz quote.
 Only the editions of 1773 and 1774 had the full quote.
 After that, it was long common practice in printed editions to truncate the quote to "er kann mich — — — ".